gvalkov/tailon/README.md

   tailon alias=messages,/var/log/messages "/var/log/*.log"
   tailon -b localhost:8080,localhost:8081 -c config.toml

-For information on usage through the configuration file, please refer to the '--help-config' option.
+See "--help-config" for configuration file usage.
 ```
 [//]: # (END HELP)

 ## Security

 Tailon runs commands on the server it is installed on.
 While commands that
-accept a script argument (such as awk, sed and grep) should be invulnerable to
+accept a script argument (such as awk, sed and grep) should be invulnerable
-shell injection, they may still allow for arbitrary command execution and
+to shell injection, they may still allow for arbitrary command execution
-unrestricted access to the filesystem.
+and unrestricted access to the filesystem.

-To clarify this point, consider the following input to the sed command:
+To clarify this point, consider the following script input to the `sed` command:

 ```
 s/a/b'; cat /etc/secrets